nats-io/nats.net/README.md

-### :mega: :warning: This repository will be renamed to `nats.net` on Wednesday, July 17th, 2024
+### Looking for NATS .NET v1?
+[Click here](https://github.com/nats-io/nats.net.v1)

-Please be prepared to update your references to the new name.
+Please update your references to the new name.
 You can also read the [announcement](REPO_RENAME.md) for more information.

 ---